Did you know?

 Governance – Iceland expand

-A cohesive society is one where citizens have a high degree of confidence in their governmental institutions and public administration.
-In Iceland, 50% of people say they trust their political institutions, less than the OECD average of 56%.
+Trust in government is essential for social cohesion and well-being.
+In Iceland, 46% of people say they trust their national government, more than the OECD average of 39%.
 High voter turnout is another measure of public trust in government and of citizens’ participation in the political process.
-In the most recent elections for which data is available, voter turnout in Iceland was 85% of those registered.
+In the most recent elections for which data is available, voter turnout in Iceland was 81% of those registered.
 This figure is much higher than the OECD average of 72%.

 Even if the right to vote is universal in all OECD countries, not everyone exercises this right.
 There is little difference in the voting rates of men and women in most OECD countries.
-This is the case in Iceland, where the voter turnout of men and women is similar, at respectively 85% and 86%.
+This is the case in Iceland, where the voter turnout of men and women is similar, at an estimated 81% and 82%.
 While on average there are few differences between men and women concerning participation in elections, income can have a strong influence on voter turnout.
-In Iceland, voter turnout for the top 20% of the population is an estimated 88%, whereas the participation rate of the bottom 20% is an estimated 77%.
-This 11 percentage point difference is slightly lower than the OECD average difference of 12 percentage points, which suggests there is broad social inclusion in Iceland’s democratic institutions.
+In Iceland, voter turnout for the top 20% of the population is an estimated 84%, whereas the participation rate of the bottom 20% is an estimated 74%.
+This 10 percentage point difference is slightly lower than the OECD average difference of 11 percentage points.

 Ensuring that government decision making is not compromised by conflicts of interest is key to maintaining trust in government.
 Transparency is therefore essential to hold government to account and to maintain confidence in public institutions.